AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-08-09-sorting-ant-design-tables.md

 In particular, if a column is sortable, it can specify a `sorter` prop, consisting of:

-- `compare`: The comparison function that Ant Design should use to decide how to order two rows relative to one another.
+- `compare`: the comparison function that's used to order two rows relative to one another.
-- `multiple`: The priority that a given column should take when multiple columns are being sorted simultaneously.
+- `multiple`: the priority that a column should take for multi-column sorting.

 Every time you want to sort a column, you need to specify a sorting routine that accepts two arguments (the rows being compared).
 That function should behave like a standard **comparator function**, returning a negative result if the first argument precedes the second, zero if they're equal, or a positive number if the second argument precedes the first.